inasafe/inasafe-doc/docs/source/training/qgis/Chapter-08-Using_InaSAFE.rst

 8.3.1 Adding Hazard Data
 ........................

-We will learn about how to using InaSAFE to run impact scenario based on Infrastructure data.
+We will learn about how to use InaSAFE to run impact scenario based on Infrastructure data.
-Before we started let start how to add hazard data.
+Before we start, let's find out how to add hazard data first.
 Hazards can be represented by vector layers or by raster layers.
 Remember that raster layers are like images with many pixels, and each pixel represents some data about an area on the ground.
 A raster that shows elevation, for example, will contain pixels with different values based on the altitude of the location.